dwbra/Are-You-Single-App/README.md

 #### Build/Run steps

-1. Run npm i
+1. npm i
-2. Run npm run ios
+2. npm run serve

+Choose which device setup to run.
+Personally I used IOS with Xcode so

+3. i

 #### Resources